katmutua/admission_controller/README.md

 #### Needed:

-   The Kubernetes server needs to know when to send an incoming request to our admissions controller
-    Kubernetes philosophy advocates for using a declarative strategy.
+   The Kubernetes server needs to know when to send an incoming request to our admissions controller The Kubernetes philosophy advocates for using a declarative strategy.

-    1. Define a ValidationWebhookConfiguration that gives the information needed to the API
+    1. Define a ValidationWebhookConfiguration that gives the information needed to the API `apiVersion: admissionregistration.k8s.io/v1beta1

-     `apiVersion: admissionregistration.k8s.io/v1beta1
       kind: ValidatingWebhookConfiguration  # The name for the webhook admission object.
       metadata: